bensheldon/island94-jekyll/_posts/2022-07-13-what-the-fuck-are-you-talking-about-the-story-of-nodetiles.md

 **Alex**

 Alex Yule, another Code for America Fellow, and an actual experienced cartographer, was also interested.
+Alex would build a proper database adapter layer and the actual spatial indexing functionality that all of my previous emails yolo.
 Alex joined Rob and my presentation proposal at NACIS.
 This was our abstract:

 > **NodeTiles: Joyful Map Tile Rendering with Node.js**
 > Mapnik has become the de facto open-source standard for rendering map tiles.
 While Mapnik is extremely powerful, it can be difficult to set up and deploy.
 We present NodeTiles, a lightweight, JavaScript-based, open-source map tile renderer that is easy to deploy, use, and extend.
 Built to support applications with dynamic data, NodeTiles offers an accessible and cloud-friendly alternative to Mapnik.
 While still in early-stage development, features on the road-map include styling with the CSS-based Carto language for compatibility with MapBox TileMill, UTFGrid generation for client-side interactivity, and data adaptors for PostGIS and Shapefiles.

 **NACIS**

 The NACIS (North American Cartographic Information Society) conference was October 17-19, 2012 in Portland, Oregon.
 Alex and Rob and I had gotten an AirBnB and I mostly remember us doing a lot of last-minute implementing.
-Alex built a really nice Postgres Adapter plugin, and Rob was reimplementing Cascadenik ("CSS for Maps) somewhere between Javascript and Cairo; I remember a deep-dive into blitting.
+Alex built a really nice Postgres Adapter plugin and Rob was reimplementing Cascadenik ("CSS for Maps) somewhere between Javascript and Cairo; I remember a deep-dive into blitting.
 We presented at a breakout called "Slippy Maps".

 I remember riding BART back from the airport when we arrived back in San Francisco.
 I was talking with a maybe-a-big-deal person from the maptech community, and they asked me something pointed like "But how much did you *really* contribute to Nodetiles?"
 I said, and truly believe "It was a team effort" and then it got really quiet.
 In retrospect that was probably a job interview, and also fuck that, it was a team effort.